smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/DELETE_MODEL_SYNTAX.md

 ```

 !!! note "AI models that can be used with '__DELETE MODEL__ statement'"
-    - All the models that have been created, uploaded, or obtained within the ThanoSQL workspace.
+    - All models created, uploaded, or imported within the ThanoSQL workspace.